in28minutes/spring-master-class/README.md

-# Spring Web Services
+# Spring Master Class - Journey from Beginner to Expert with Spring Framework.
-Learn how to create awesome SOAP and RESTful web services with Spring and Spring Boot.
+Learn the magic of Spring Framework.
+From IOC (Inversion of Control), DI (Dependency Injection), Application Context to the world of Spring Boot, AOP, JDBC and JPA.
+Get set for an incredible journey.

 ## Overview
 * [Installing Eclipse, Maven and Java](#installing-tools)